clampz/ocr_project/README.md

   * deltaWeight
   * sum
   * todo:
-     * need to debug, no learning yet
+     * seems in working condition
 * fileLib
   * getDataFromFile
   * todo:
      * seems finished
+* imagePreProcessing
+  * todo:
+     * need to start

 the following sources are the inspiration for the code i've written and the resources that i've found useful.